heisenware/vrpc-js/docs/examples/CppNodeExample2.md

 If you see the program running you are using a good portion of native C++ code from within NodeJS, congrats!!

+### The thing with the C++ callbacks

+There are two very different categories of callbacks:

+* **Those you provide as function argument and are called exactly once.** All kinds of `done` callbacks, indicating the completion of an asynchronous activity belong to this category.

+* **Those which you register once, and which are called any number of times until you explicitly de-register them.** All kinds of event callbacks that work in a publish/subscribe fashion fall into that category.

+The example demonstrates this two different callbacks, `prepareDrink` belonging to the first and `onEmptyDrink` to the second category, respectively.

+vrpc can handle both of them in their natural way, i.e. use callback functions that can be wrapped up to `Promise`s and play nice with `async/await` patterns for category one.
+The event-like callbacks can be taken up by Node.js' inbuilt `EventEmitter` and assigned an arbitrary event-name.
+In both cases, all callback arguments are perfectly forwarded.